Cellulite treatment in London

-Do you have cellulite?
 Cellulite is a common occurrence – in fact, around 95% of British women have cellulite somewhere on their body, however, it can appear in men as well.
 For some people, it can cause you to feel uncomfortable and self-conscious about your appearance.

 Fortunately, there are treatment options which can help.
-At Centre for Surgery, we offer CelluTite to reduce and improve the appearance of cellulite.
+At Centre for Surgery, we offer CelluTite and Morpheus8 to reduce and improve the appearance of cellulite.
 We also offer a non-invasive method of temporary cellulite reduction using laser skin tightening.

 Cellulite can occur for a number of reasons, such as:

 - Weight gain